Is CS2 128 Tick? Tick Rate System Explained

 Tick rate determines the delay a player experiences in acting out a game.
 For example, a defender in position may swear that he shot at an opponent who was peeking but was still knocked out.
 This could be due to the low server tick rate.
 While this annoys regular players, it can be a bigger problem for professional players in a competitive environment.

-Overview of the Subtick System in CS2
+How the Subtick System Works in CS2

 Valve made a separate video explaining what subticks mean in CS2.
 The video clearly shows the problem that the new tick rate system solves.